 Scope of Trademark Protection

 Before we explain the USPTO Trademark filing procedure, let’s first understand the scope of coverage of a trademark.
 A trademark covers various types of elements that an entity typically uses for brand recognition.
-These elements include:
+These elements include the following.

 - Name of the brand/product/service.